Data Centers in Charlottetown

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps located in Charlottetown, as of September 2025.
-Secure, private connections to major cloud providers are established via network extensions to primary Canadian hubs like Halifax or Montreal.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Charlottetown, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network hubs in Halifax or Montreal.
+Private network links can be established to achieve secure, low-latency connections.

 Power Analysis